Bernasor10/lab2/README.md

 ### Resources
 Acknowledges and credits the various sources and inspirations behind the creation of my personal website.
 Organized into categories such as:
 - Educational Platforms, Social Media Icons, Other Icons, Live Wallpaper Background, Personal Website Inspiration, Text Color Palettes, Typing Animation Tutorial, Social Media Border Color Code, GIFs, and Other Media(s).

+Each page of my website not only showcases my technical skills but also offers a glimpse into my personality, making it a comprehensive portfolio.

 ## Technologies Used
 - HTML